mcneillbr/laravel-api/README.md

 >When loading the container, simply access localhost:8080

  enter the folder **"docker/www-root/pastelandia"** for execute the project

+ `Maybe to run the project it is necessary to adjust the write permissions of the files in the folder.`

 #### Some commands are required.